Bill Faison: 2012 gubernatorial primary and 2014 bankruptcy

 On January 28, 2012 Faison announced that he would run for governor of North Carolina.
 He announced in Greensboro with his kids at his side.

 Bill Faison for Governor has launched a new campaign website and a policy agenda for workforce for the 21st Century.
 On February 13, 2012, he officially filed for the office of governor in Raleigh, NC.
 On February 22, 2012, he will launch statewide television ads, the first in the primary campaign.
-On March 4, 2012, John Frank reported on Faison's campaign team, which included former Knightdale, NC mayor and lobbyist Jeanne Bonds as his chief strategist, Neil Kammerman, and Scott Dworkin.
+On March 4, 2012, John Frank reported on Faison's campaign team, which included former Knightdale, NC mayor and lobbyist Jeanne Milliken Bonds as his chief strategist, Neil Kammerman, and Scott Dworkin.

 Faison's campaign faced early challenges arising from personal issues.
 On Feb 13, Faison faced questions about his second divorce which includes accusations of extramarital affairs.
 His decision to run in spite of it raised the question about how much a candidate's private behavior matters these days.

 In January 2014, Faison filed for bankruptcy protection.

 A federal court document Faison filed Jan 3 lists the Orange County personal injury attorney as having assets of $9.4 million and liabilities of $7.2 million.